Domain Generalisation for Object Detection under Covariate and Concept Shift: Experimental Validation

 \section{Experimental Validation}

-\textbf{Datasets:} We demonstrate the generalisation ability of our approach on the following four popular multi-source object detection datasets.
+\textbf{Datasets:} We demonstrate the generalisation ability of our approach on the following popular multi-source object detection datasets.
+As it is commonly practised in the state-of-the-art, we employ the official training set (source domain(s)) of each dataset for training and validation purposes, all the while the official validation set (target domain(s)) is reserved exclusively for testing, unless otherwise specified.

+{\em Cityscapes} \cite{cordts2016cityscapes} contains detection-annotated urban street scenes.
+There are 2975 images (from 18 cities) for training and 500 validation images (from 3 cities).
+To conduct a fair comparison, we resize original images to 600 $\times$ 1200 resolution. \emph{Cityscapes} contains 8 classes: person, rider, car, truck, bus, train, motor, bike which are shared with other autonomous driving datasets.
+The number of instances across classes (for this and all other autonomous driving datasets used) is shown in Table \ref{tab:datasets}. {\em Foggy Cityscapes} is derived from Cityscapes via synthetic fog simulation \cite{foggy}.

+{\em BDD10k}~\cite{bdd100k}: was proposed along with {\em BDD100k} for segmentation, and overlaps it significantly.
+Annotations are collected on six scene types, six weather conditions, and three times of day.
+Unlike \emph{Foggy Cityscapes} \cite{foggy}, the fog in BDD10k is real.
+Train and validation sets have 7000 and 1000 images of 1280 $\times$ 720 pixel resolution respectively.
+Segmentation masks are converted into bounding boxes to fit the object detection setting.
+We select \emph{BDD10k} for our experiments as it is of commesurable size to other autonomous driving datasets used in this study, but use \emph{BDD100k} for a fair comparison with state-of-the-art (see \emph{Setups} below).

+{\em ACDC}~\cite{acdc-dataset}: Adverse Conditions Dataset with Correspondences is an autonomous driving dataset targeted towards improving the performance of semantic segmentation task in adverse weather conditions.
+It has a total of 2006 images at 1920 $\times$ 1080 pixel resolution, which are uniformly spread across fog, nighttime, rain and snow conditions.
+We use the standard train validation split that comes with the dataset (1600 for training and 406 for validation).

+{\em IDD}~\cite{idd-dataset}: Indian Driving Dataset (Parts I and II) aims for improved autonomous navigation and detection in unstructured environments.
+It has a total of 16063 images, split into 14027 and 2036 samples for training and validation respectively.
+Resolutions vary between 1280 $\times$ 720 and 1920 $\times$ 1080 pixels.
+They are captured from 182 driving sequences on Indian roads and are annotated with 34 classes.

-{\em GWHD} \cite{david2021global}: The aim of this dataset is to accurately detect the wheat heads from optical images captured via a wide variety of platforms, camera settings, view points and growth stages.
-It consists a total of 6000 images (resolution: 1024 $\times$ 1024 pixels) acquired across 47 different sessions; with each being restricted to a single domain/farm.
-The training set has 18 domains with a total of 2943 images while the validation set contains samples captured across 8 different sessions with 1424 images and the test set has data from 21 different sessions with a total of 1434 images.
-Here we assume a unique domain label for each of the sessions.
-A few of the domains are shown in Fig.~\ref{fig:domain_shift} illustrating the high level of domain shift across acquisition locations.
+{\em GWHD} \cite{david2021global,david2021dataset} contains annotated wheat head detections in images captured from multiple platforms and camera settings, with additional variation in wheat genotype, sowing density, growth stage and soil type.
+6515 images (resolution: $1024 \times 1024$ pixels) are acquired across 47 sessions; each restricted to a single domain/farm.
+The training set has 18 domains with 3657 images; the validation set contains 11 different sessions with 1476 images; and the test set has 18 sessions with 1382 images.
+(There are small discrepancies in image counts reported in the paper and dataset; we use the splits provided by the dataset.)